VeSaPa/qa-portfolio/test-cases/register-test-cases.md

 2. Enter a valid email address (e.g., `test@test.com`)
 3. Leave the password field empty
 4. Enter any value in the confirm password field
-5. Observe the Register button
+5. Observe the validation message

 Expected Result:
-The Register button is disabled and a validation message indicating that the password field is required is displayed.
+A validation message is displayed indicating that the password field is required.

 # TC-REG-04 Verify registration fails when both email and password fields are empty